-9.1.1 The Cabinet is appointed to carry out all of the Council's functions which are not the responsibility of any other part of the Council, whether by Law or under this Constitution.
+- 9.1.1 The Cabinet is appointed to carry out all of the Council's functions which are not the responsibility of any other part of the Council, whether by Law or under this Constitution. - 9.1.2 Cabinet meetings shall he held in accordance with the adopted Cabinet Meeting Procedure Rules at Part 4 of the constitution.